 What projects, activities and opportunities can the Fund support?

 Examples of the types of activities that the Student Opportunity Fund can support include:

 - Travel and accommodation costs required to undertake unpaid work experience or volunteering opportunities for up to a maximum of 30 days;

 - Expenses to travel to and from interviews or assessment days (which are not covered by the employer);

-- Presenting your work at a conference, festival or event;
+- Representing the University at at a conference, festival or event;

 - Developing and making creative material, for example films, performances, readings and publications which are not a compulsory part of your coursework.